catastophe/Radiant-Controller/README.md

 Goal of this Project
 To Build a Radiant Heat controller that will sense and modulate heat to 4 zones in a house.
 Build a web interface to adjust temperature setpoints.
+Initially I'll plan to get the system to operate with one zone and then expand it to work with 4.

 Utilizing:
 Raspberry Pi 3B+,